-The journalist Samir Harboy in Baharka camp, Erbil Gouvernorate, 2016.
+Journalist Samir Harboy in Baharka camp, Erbil Gouvernorate, 2016.
 Copyrights: Radio Al-Salam.

-We broadcast 7 days a week, 24 hours a day.
+Radio Al-Salam is broadcast 7 days a week, 24 hours a day.
 Shows and music are in Arabic and in Badini Kurdish, with some intermissions in Syriac.
-Our programs provide regular news, informing the audience of local and international developments.
+The radio’s programs provide regular news, informing the audience of local and international developments.
 They include field reports, testimonies and interviews.

 From Sunday to Thursday:

 - 08:00 to 09:30 AM: “Happy morning”, hosted by Afshin Dadwar